cartesi/DevGuide/mac/guide.md

      Replace `<example>` with your project name and `<network>` with the target network(ie sepolia)

 4. Once the deployment is successful, stop the docker containers and remove the volumes created by running:
     ```
     DAPP_NAME=<example> docker compose --env-file ../env.<network> -f ../deploy-testnet.yml down -v
     ```

-5. After successful deployment, a file will be created at ../deployments/<network>/<example>.json (in the root of the rollups-example directory) with the deployed contract's address.
-Or run the command below for the address to be printed in your console:
+5. After successful deployment, a file will be created at `../deployments/<network>/<example>.json` with the deployed contract's address.
+Alternatively you run the command below for the address to be printed in your console:

    ```
    cat ../deployments/<network>/<example>.json